-The pioneer of the interdisciplinary approach, the field of Classics encompasses the languages, literature, philosophy, and history of the Mediterranean from the second millennium BC to the fifth century AD.
-The Classics Department presents as wide a range of courses as possible in this diverse but fundamentally unified field.
+This interdisciplinary field encompasses the languages, literature, philosophy, and history of the people of the ancient Mediterranean basin.
+The Classics and Ancient Mediterranean Studies Department presents as wide a range of courses as possible in this diverse but fundamentally unified field.

-Students who complete a major or minor in Classics will progressively build a more complex and comprehensive understanding of the cultures of ancient Greece and Rome by studying them from a variety of angles, and by bringing a growing body of knowledge to bear on their studies.
-Students who major in Classics learn to conduct research and to develop a sustained argument on a focused topic informed by a broad understanding of the field.
+Students who complete a major or minor in Classics and Ancient Mediterranean Studies will progressively build a more complex and comprehensive understanding of the cultures of ancient Mediterranean by studying them from a variety of angles, and by bringing a growing body of knowledge to bear on their studies.
+Students who major in the department conduct independent research in order to develop a sustained argument on a focused topic that is informed by a broad understanding of the field.